-Final examinations are required in all undergraduate courses and must be taken when scheduled.
+Final examinations are required in all undergraduate courses and must be taken when scheduled by the Office of the Provost.
+All exceptions to this rule require the filing of the Undergraduate/Graduate Exception form; students should see their advisor first who will seek approval from the Provost.
 In the semester that all graduation requirements are met, graduating seniors have the option of being exempt from taking final exams in 3000-4000 level courses in which they have obtained a grade of "A".
 Professors will notify eligible students one week prior to the time that senior grades are due in the Registrar's Office (approximately two weeks before the end of the semester).
 Senior final examinations must be taken and the course grade reported at the time required by the Registrar's Office for the processing of senior grades (ordinarily the last day of class).
+The processing of senior grades includes a final audit of the student's course work against his or her degree requirements to verify the student is eligible to receive the degree.
 Days for examinations are given in this Catalog.
 Each exam period, with the exception of the Summer term, is preceded by one study day on which no grade-determining activity may be conducted nor may be due.
 No University student events are scheduled Monday through Friday of final exam week.